 Jurisdiction over the different types of stormwater infrastructure and natural assets is shared:

-Halton Region manage sanitary sewer mains that carry sewage (wastewater) from the homes to treatment plants.
+Halton Region manages sanitary sewer mains that carry wastewater/sewage from homes to treatment plants.

-The town also helps maintain creek and shoreline embankments.
+The town also helps maintain creeks and shorelines.

 Conservation Authorities regulate the creek floodplains to help protect communities from natural hazards such as flooding.